 Works as an Assistant Lecturer in the Section of Political Science, Department of History.

 NAKAKUTA Salma Kambugu

 Ms. Nakakuta is an Assistant Lecturer in the Department of History.

-Sauda Naukenya is a PhD Fulbright scholar in History Program at the University of Michigan.
-I hold a master’s degree in history and B. A with Education degree from Makerere University in Uganda.
+Naukenya is a Lecturer in the Department of History and Political Science, Kyambogo University.
+She is currently a PhD Fulbright scholar in History Program at the University of Michigan.
+She holds a Master of Arts Degree in history and B. A with Education Degree of Makerere University in Uganda.
 My research interests focus on how legal, constitutional ideas and institutions evolved in Uganda.
-Currently working on my Ph.D dissertation research project, Pursuing Justice and Rights: The High Court and Uganda’s Legal History, ca. 1900-1989.
+Currently working on my Ph.D. dissertation research project, Pursuing Justice and Rights: The High Court and Uganda’s Legal History, ca. 1900-1989.
 This research project aims to uncover the legal history of colonially-instituted courts and Law- specifically how ordinary Ugandans interacted with and experienced the modern justice system from the highest judicial levels.

 OKWARE John Baptist